DeveloperC286/conventional_commits_next_version/README.md

 ### Usage - Batch Mode
-conventional_commits_next_version can be told to batching together the commits with the addition of the `--batch-commits` flag on the command line.
+conventional_commits_next_version can be told to batching together the commits through the `--batch-commits` flag.
 This causes only the single largest Semantic Versioning to be applied. i.e. with one feature commit and one fix commit only the minor Semantic Versioning is increased.
-This is useful for when a merge is not being compressed into a singular commit, but the branch's being merged commits are being rebased onto master.

 e.g.